kompetenzbolzen/reposync/Readme.md

     REPO_DIR	local repository directory
-    PRIVATE	Specifies, whether $REPO_DIR should be trated as public (false) or private (true) Repos will be created on GitHub accordingly
+    PRIVATE	Specifies, whether $REPO_DIR should be trated as public (false) or private (true) Repos will be created on GitHub accordingly LIMIT	Limit syncing to repos specified in LIMIT_TO (true/false) LIMIT_TO	Array of repos to limit syncing to

 ## License